zevenrodriguez/CIM440-640/readme.md

 * millis()

 #### HW

+* Generative art: Use shapes or images to create 2 pattern based compositions

 Write a one paragraph proposal explaining your midterm project.
 Include what assets and interactions you want to include i.e.